BenKuhnhaeuser/TrainingInPhylogenomics/README.md

 * **step 1:** assembly of gene sequences from samples
 * **step 2** organising sequences into gene sets, aligning the genes and  using the alignments to estimate a species tree

-It is assumed that target capture data is being used and available in the form of Illumina short pair end reads.
+It is assumed that target capture data is being used and available in the form of Illumina short pair end reads in [fastq format](https://en.wikipedia.org/wiki/FASTQ_format).
 At the end of this section, there are links to existing more detailed documentation on how to run the programs.
 Following this section there are some details on computing requirements and a section that summarizes the commands required for a complete analysis.

 ### Sequencing data quality checks
 * Adaptor trimming